greentfrapp/cond-shift-neurons/README.md

 ## Summary

-Here, Munkhdalai et al. built on their previous work ([Munkhdalai et al., 2017](https://arxiv.org/abs/1703.00837)) and introduced a adaptive-at-test-time network architecture for metalearning.
+Here, Munkhdalai et al. built on their previous work ([Munkhdalai et al., 2017](https://arxiv.org/abs/1703.00837)) and introduced an adaptive-at-test-time network architecture for metalearning.

 In regular neural network training, we calculate the gradients of the loss function with respect to the network parameters.
-Then the gradients are used to update the network parameters, which hopefully reduces test loss.
+These gradients are used to update the network parameters, which hopefully reduces test loss.

 By aggregating parameter updates across many training iterations and samples, we ideally end up with a network that works well on any sample from the same distribution.